“If you want to go fast, go alone … if you want to go far, find a group.”

 If you believe you must be paid for your advice on how to make your life easier AND how to make healthcare safer, then this is not the Board for you.

 Our mission is NOT to become the Google of healthcare.
 We simply want to create the best Practice Management software that Google will someday want to buy.
 Our Board will decide where we go from there.
 I think a genuine informaticist would want to be in the room when that type of software is introduced.

 Q: Do I have to use your software to be on your Board?

 No. In fact, you are a better candidate if you are not currently a Practice Today user.
-This Board is not designed to sing to the choir.
+This Board is not designed to sing to our own choir.
 Our Board members will have access to all our software products.
-Should a Board member decide to convert to our software, it will be our pleasure to assist.
+Should a Board member decide to adopt our software for their personal use, it will be our pleasure to assist.